Monmouth County Divorce

 The judge will set a timetable for the divorce at a case management conference shortly after the pleading stage is complete.
 The case management conference will outline what needs to happen before the trial and the dates by which certain actions should be completed.
 The timetable may include a period for discovery, which is the process of fact-finding that may involve depositions of the spouses or other witnesses and the production of documents.

 Both parties must prepare a case information statement that identifies all assets and liabilities.
 The statement should be comprehensive, including information about a spouse's income, shelter, and personal expenses.
-Accompanying the statement should be tax returns, the spouse's last three pay stubs, pension statements, and mutual fund and stock statements.Discuss a Divorce Proceeding with a Monmouth County Attorney
+Accompanying the statement should be tax returns, the spouse's last three pay stubs, pension statements, and mutual fund and stock statements.Discuss Your Proceeding with a Divorce Attorney in Monmouth County

 At Goldstein Law Group, our sophisticated family law attorneys are dedicated to helping people who are seeking a divorce or dealing with related issues.
 We maintain our main office in Old Bridge and keep a satellite office in Freehold.
 Contact our Monmouth County divorce lawyers at 732-967-6777 or via our online form.